yutaka0m/yutaka0m/README.md

 ### Hi there I'm yutaka0m👋

-I'm working as an application engineer in Japan :jp:
+I'm working as an DevOps engineer in Japan :jp:

 ### Qualification: